ttys3/mime_guess2/README.md

 the correct MIME type for the file type in question **in the commit message** so that the commit history can be used as an audit trail.

-Though we're only guessing here, we like to be as correct as we can.
+Though we're only infering here, we like to be as correct as we can.
 It makes it much easier to vet your contribution if we don't have to search for corroborating material.

 #### Multiple MIME types per extension